 Florida Tech’s environmental science master’s program provides a thorough background in the biological and chemical fundamentals of natural environmental systems.
 The university’s location near diverse ecosystems, such as the Indian River Lagoon and the Atlantic Ocean, makes it an ideal choice to study environmental science.

-Graduates from Florida Tech are prepared for career opportunities, armed with knowledge of the latest body of technical knowledge in the industry and the experience from doing a considerable amount of research.
-Florida Tech’s curriculum emphasizes biological, chemical or remote sensing studies within the environmental science master’s degree program.
-This gives students the well-rounded background necessary to meet the needs of the numerous career opportunities available to graduates.
+Graduates from Florida Tech are prepared for career opportunities, armed with knowledge of the latest body of technical information in the industry and the experience of doing a considerable amount of research.
+Florida Tech’s curriculum emphasizes biological, chemical, or remote sensing studies within the environmental science master’s degree program.
+This gives students a well-rounded background necessary to meet the needs of the numerous career opportunities available to graduates.

 Because of small class sizes and a close-knit academic community, environmental science master’s degree students enjoy individualized attention and mentorship from their professors, which is not often possible at other universities.
-Students have access to numerous research labs, centers and institutes as well as a fleet of aircraft and ocean vessels for hands on study experiences.
-Working closely with advisors, students research and develop a thesis, resulting in a peer-reviewed publication.
+Students have access to numerous research labs, centers and institutes as well as a fleet of aircraft and ocean vessels for hands-on study experiences.
+Working closely with advisors, students research and develop a thesis, often getting published in a peer-reviewed journal.

 Research is the foundation of every degree program at Florida Tech.
-As an environmental science master’s degree candidate, students pursue advanced academic studies in the use, control and preservation of environmental resources and the enhancement of the quality of life.
-With a strong background in biological, chemical and physical sciences, coupled with basic and applied environmental sciences, laboratory and coursework helps develop solutions to current and future environmental problems.
-The Research recap requires students to develop a plan to address any number of topics in the field including offshore oil spills and drilling impacts, drinking water resources, rising sea levels and more.
+As an environmental science master’s degree candidate, students pursue advanced academic studies in the use, control, and preservation of environmental resources and the enhancement of the quality of life.
+With a strong background in biological, chemical, and physical sciences, coupled with basic and applied environmental sciences, laboratory and coursework helps develop solutions to current and future environmental problems.
+The capstone research project requires students to develop a plan to address any number of topics in the field including offshore oil spills and drilling impacts, drinking water resources, rising sea levels, and more.

 Conducting hands-on research or participation in environmental science internships are an important academic experience every student finds valuable.
 Providing students with the tools and techniques they will use in future career-related scientific research, Florida Tech students are involved in collaborative experiences with fellow students and faculty to develop and research their theories and applications.